 Financial and Accomodation Requirements

-You are required to prove that you and your partner have enough money to support yourselves without claiming public benefits.
+You are required to prove that you and your partner have sufficient money to support yourselves without claiming public benefits.
 Your partner needs an income of at least £18,600 (before tax) if there are no dependent children.
 If there are dependent children applying with you, the income threshold is higher.

 If you do not have enough income, there are other specified sources of income that can be included.